Wondering what is a sinking fund? I’ve got the answer!

-My husband and I really like to travel.
+For example, my husband and I really like to travel.
 We don’t do it a lot, but it is a conversation we are always having.
 The secret to being able to travel while on a tight budget?
 Sinking funds!
-They are my very favorite part of our budget!
-Today I’m explaining exactly what are sinking fund.

 What is a Sinking Fund?